Finding That Elusive "Perfect Domain Name."

 Are you looking for a great business name?
 Business Name Generator is a fantastic free tool for your next project.

 How are you going to find anything useful that will give your project status and connect with your customers?

-As your desperation increases you try more combinations of hyphens or different domain name extensions but even if they are available they just don't seem right, and you end up going back to the drawing board.
+As your desperation increases, you try more combinations of hyphens or different domain name extensions.
+Still, even if they are available, they just don't seem right, and you end up going back to the drawing board.

 Dealing With Social Media Name Squatters

 Before I show you how to use advanced searching techniques, I should make you aware that even if you manage to find a great name that you are happy with, the chances are that all of its social media handles have already been taken.

 To discover an unregistered nugget sitting there and then purchasing it only to find out that you have to make up completely different names on social media sites like Facebook and Twitter can make you want to poke yourself in the eye hard with your index finger.

 The first step then is to use a website like namechk.com, which will check the availability of usernames across all of the top social media sites.
 Social media handle availability is crucial if you are planning on using social media to promote your site, and you can use this in tandem with your domain searching efforts.